The Morse Transform for Discrete Shape Analysis: The Morse Euler-critical transform

-Thus, the first column of $\mathscr{M}_{K,d}(\xi)$ contains the top $d$ critical values of $f_\xi$ in descending order, while the remaining columns, which are all integer-valued, record reduced Betti numbers of the corresponding upper links.
+That is to say, the first column of $\mathscr{M}^\mathscr{E}_{K,d}(\xi)$ contains the top $m$ Euler-critical values of $f_\xi$ in descending order, whilst the remaining column, which is integer-valued, records the Euler characteristic of the corresponding upper links.
+We can also define the \textit{reduced Morse Euler-critical transform (rMET)} $\mathscr{M}^{\widetilde{\mathscr{E}}}_{K,d}$ just like the MET except all instances of the Euler characteristic are replaced with the reduced Euler characteristic $\widetilde{\chi} \coloneq \chi - 1$ and a vertex is Euler-critical if its upper link has $\widetilde{\chi} \neq 0$.